Ewoks: The Battle for Endor: Release

 Ewoks: The Battle for Endor initially premiered as an ABC TV special on November 24, 1985.
 It was given a limited international theatrical release in 1986.
 After the run had disappeared due to low box office receipts, it appeared on home video in late 1987 on MGM/UA and re-issued for retail in 1988 and 1990.
 The U.S. later released on VHS and Laserdisc in 1990 through MGM/UA Home Video.

-The film was released on DVD with its predecessor as a double-feature collection entitled Star Wars: Ewok Adventures on November 23, 2004 via 20th Century Fox Home Entertainment.
+The film was released on DVD with its predecessor as a double-feature collection entitled Star Wars: Ewok Adventures on November 23, 2004, via 20th Century Fox Home Entertainment.
 One film was on each side of a single double-sided disc, with no bonus material.

 In January 2019, Disney and Lucasfilm released The Battle for Endor on Amazon Prime Video, where it was available to rent or buy in standard definition.
 As of December 2019, the film was no longer available through that service.

 Prior to 2021, Disney announced no plans to add the Ewok films to its streaming service, Disney+.
 This prompted Eric Walker to start a petition for Disney to add them.
 In March 2021, it was announced that both films would begin streaming on Disney+ on April 2, 2021.

 Reception

 At the 38th Primetime Emmy Awards, Ewoks: The Battle for Endor and the CBS documentary Dinosaur! were both juried-awarded Emmys for Outstanding Special Visual Effects.
 The film additionally received two nominations for Outstanding Children's Program and Outstanding Sound Mixing for a Miniseries or a Special.

 In his review for The New York Times John Corry faulted the production's source of inspiration, saying "The problem with Ewoks: The Battle for Endor isn't that it's badly done; on the contrary, it's wonderfully well done.
 But when it's over it's over, and there is no residue.
 Mr. Lucas and his colleagues find their inspiration in their own technology, and there should be other places to look."

-Pointing to the main characters and plot elements, one pair of writers concluded that both Battle of Endor and its predecessor Caravan of Courage are fairy tales despite occurring in a science fiction setting.
-They point to magical phenomena in both films, which is a fantasy element.
-They argue that in a science fiction story, the hero wants to disrupt or challenge the hierarchy of a supposed "utopian" society; whereas in both Ewok films, society is not challenged or disputed.
-Additionally, they argue, that while the Star Wars saga also has fairy tale tropes, it adhered more towards science fiction.
-Another author agreed that the films are fairy tales, whereas "Science explains all magic."

-In contrast to his negative review of its predecessor, Aidan Mason of Pop Culture Beast stated the film, "manages to improve on the original" and felt much more like a Star Wars film, although he was still critical of the acting.
+Aidan Mason of Pop Culture Beast stated the film, "manages to improve on the original" and felt much more like a Star Wars film, although he was still critical of the acting.